-address: Primary Lighthouse address to enroll with
+address : Primary Lighthouse address to enroll with

-api_port : Optional port to use for the primary address when requesting enrollment bundle : Name of LH enrollment bundle
+api\port : Optional port to use for the primary address when requesting enrollment

 CONFIG CLI GUIDE

 The Config Command Line Interface(CLI) provides users with an interactive and familiar environment similar to other networking devices that users may be familiar with.
 The result is a user-experience that feels like an Interactive CLI.